-Risk arising from the group’s governance.
-(See Section VI.D.
+Risk arising from the group’s governance (See Section VI.D.
 Corporate Governance Disclosures Procedures for a detail of such procedures) or risk management process (see Section VI.E.
 Enterprise Risk Management Process Risks Guidance for a detail of procedures to apply to groups submitting an Own Risk and Solvency Assessment (ORSA)).

 Information Obtained from Filings, etc.